RealKareemAnees/API-Security-in-Action/Readme.md

 - The authorization server (AS) authenticates the user and issues tokens to clients.

-- The user is known as the resource owner (RO), because it’s typically their resources (documents, photos, and so on) that the third-party app is trying to access.
+- The user is known as the resource owner (RO), because it's typically their resources (documents, photos, and so on) that the third-party app is trying to access.
 This term is not always accurate, but it has stuck now.

 - The third-party app or service is known as the client.

-- The API that hosts the user’s resources is known as the resource server (RS).
+- The API that hosts the user's resources is known as the resource server (RS).

-- public clients are applications that run entirely within a user’s own device, such as a mobile app or JavaScript client running in a browser The client is completely under the user’s control.
+- public clients are applications that run entirely within a user's own device, such as a mobile app or JavaScript client running in a browser The client is completely under the user's control.

-- Confidential clients run in a protected web server or other secure location that is not under a user’s direct control
+- Confidential clients run in a protected web server or other secure location that is not under a user's direct control

 > A confidential client uses client credentials to authenticate to the
 > AS.
 Usually, this is a long random password known as a client secret, but more